| |

 Instructions

-• Spread half of the cream over the ladyfingers.
+9. Spread half of the mascarpone mixture evenly over the ladyfingers.

 Notes

-• Dust cocoa just before serving for a fresh look.
+• Dust with cocoa powder immediately before serving for the freshest appearance.

 Nutrition Information: